 Take the assessment.

-With the right delivery support, AI compliance doesn't compete with your product road-map.
+With the right delivery support, AI compliance does not compete with your product road-map.
 It becomes part of it.

 One call.
-We'll classify your risk, map your obligations, and show you how to incorporate compliance into the sprints you're already running — so nothing slows down and everything counts toward August 2026.
+We will classify your risk, map your obligations, and show you how to incorporate compliance into the sprints you are already running — so nothing slows down and everything counts toward August 2026.

-Book a Free CallBased in Amsterdam · Working with teams across the EU and beyond
+Book a Free CallBased in Amsterdam · Working with AI start-ups in the EU and those entering it

 Frequently asked